entropyxyz/entropy-docs/docs/01-Intro.md

 The Entropy network provides threshold signing as a service.
 It consists of a proof of stake [application chain](https://www.figment.io/resources/smart-contracts-vs-application-specific-blockchains) built with [Substrate](https://substrate.io/) where each validator node deploys a [threshold signing client](https://en.wikipedia.org/wiki/Threshold_cryptosystem) which holds secret key-shares.
 The decision as to whether the network will collectively sign a particular message is determined by a predefined program.

-Entropy's threshold signature scheme uses ECDSA, with support for signing EVM and bitcoin transactions, as well as arbitrary data, and support for other signature schemes is planned.
+Entropy's threshold signature scheme uses ECDSA, with support for signing EVM transactions, as well as arbitrary data, and support for other signature schemes is planned.
 This gives us a blockchain-agnostic programmable signing infrastructure.

 Entropy's 'programs' are stored on chain as WebAssembly.
 They are mutable and may be updated by signing a transaction using the 'application key' which is defined during initial registration.
 There are plans for governance mechanisms for managing program updates as an organization, or issuing emergency fixes.